 That’s not great.
 So look on the bright side: 99% of the world doesn’t believe this story is true.
 That should be cause for celebration.
 So have a sip of champagne.

 It might help you forget that the remaining 1% loud, obnoxious, and everywhere on the Internet.

 If the name Mirza Ghulam Ahmad sounds familiar to you, well, it should.
-In 1902 he challenged Scottish faith healer and self-proclaimed messiah John Alexander Dowie to a “prayer duel” where each would pray to their God for the other’s death.
-Ahmad won that one, though it was a close call.
-We discussed the prayer duel in our overview of Dowie’s life, Series 6’s “Marching to Shibboleth.”
+In 1902 he challenged Scottish faith healer and self-proclaimed messiah John Alexander Dowie (“Marching to Shibboleth”) to a “prayer duel” where each would pray to their God for the other’s death.
+In more recent years his teachings were appropriated by the United Nuwaubian Nation of Moors (“Space is the Place”).

 - Ahmad, Mirza Ghulam.
 Jesus in India.
 Punjab: Islam International Publications, 2016.

 - de Camp, L. Sprague.
 The Fringe of the Unknown.
 Buffalo, NY: Prometheus Books, 1983.

 - Dowling, Levi H. The Aquarian Gospel of Jesus the Christ.
 London: L.N.
 Fowler & Co., 1920.

 - Ehrman, Bart D. Forged: Writing in the Name of God — Why the Bible’s Authors Are Not Who We Think They Are.
 New York: Harper Collins, 2011.